Rome's best cathedrals

 What privileges and attributes do the Major Basilicas of Rome have?

-Tips for Visiting the Major Basilicas of Rome
+Tips for visiting the Major Basilicas of Rome

-Clothing: Apart from being precious works of art, the Major Basilicas of Rome are also sacred places where Christianity is practiced.
-For this reason, all visitors must follow a strict etiquette that consists of wearing clothes that cover both shoulders and knees and removing the cap or hat when entering in case you are wearing one.
+- Clothing: Apart from being precious works of art, the Major Basilicas of Rome are also sacred places where Christianity is practiced.
+For this reason, to enter all visitors must follow a strict etiquette that consists of wearing clothes that cover both shoulders and knees and removing the cap or hat when entering in case you are wearing one.

-Photographs: If you wish to take pictures inside the Major Basilicas, my advice is to first find out if you can use flash indoors, as some temples do not allow it in order to protect the works of art.
+- Photographs: If you wish to take pictures inside the Major Basilicas, my advice is to first find out if you can use the flash indoors, as some temples do not allow it in order to protect the works of art.